 Hayek believed that liberty was the main thing that is destroyed first.
 It is destroyed in the name of some greater good or freedom or right promised by the government.
-In fact politicians create something called “collective freedom”.
-That is a broad freedom give to policy makers and planners but the rights of the individuals are sacrified.
-The government planners make the decisions for the people about economics.
+In fact, politicians create something called “collective freedom”.
+That is broad freedom give to policymakers and planners but the rights of the individuals are sacrificed.
+The government planners make decisions for the people about economics.

 Hayek – Freedom, security and the poor

-Hayek believed that society has reach a certain level there is no reason society can not help people with the basics.
+Hayek believed that society has reached a certain level there is no reason society can not help people with the basics.
 This is the security to survive in a minimum life and way.
-This can be done without endangering the general freedom.
+This can be done without endangering general freedom.

-There are broad measure to get security guaranteed to them by the state or government with restructure measures being applied to the rest of the population.
+There is a broad measure to get security guaranteed to them by the state or government with restructuring measures being applied to the rest of the population.

 A better civilization based on a classical liberal ideal

-Only with courage to upload the ideals of liberty can a society move forward.
+Only with the courage to upload the ideals of liberty can a society move forward.
 This can be done with an awareness of the past and the mistakes of the past.
-How much people have suffered under a planned economy.
+How many people have suffered under a planned economy?
 A policy of freedom for the individual person is the only way a society can progress.
-This is political economy.
+This is the political economy.